Overview

 Understanding and Supporting BIPOC Needs:

-BSAS has also partnered with UMass Boston's four ethnic institutes and their respective advisory boards to conduct focus groups that will inform the development of culturally responsive training opportunities for the BSAS workforce and the general public.
+BSAS has also partnered with UMass Boston's four ethnic institutes and their respective advisory boards to conduct focus groups that have informed their current work co-designing culturally responsive community education materials related to substance use and available resources.

 List of Partners